Categories

 After a bit of souvenir shopping in Capri, we returned to Anacapri (very scary bus ride) and caught the chair lift up to the 589 meter summit of Monte Solaro for the 360 degree view of the entire island.
 My photos are great but still cannot portray the majestic views.
 Again, no wonder ancient Roman emperors (Tiberius and followers) chose Capri as their summer vacation home.

 The last supper on Capri was at a restaurant recommend to us by a fellow guest from New York who is of Italian descent and familiar with the town.
-Laguna del Gusto…here’s the selections; prossecco appertif (on the house), primis of deep fried zucchini flowers and spagetti primiverra, secundis of mixed seafood (squid, octopus, sardines, tuna, scampi, cod) and grilled swordfish, and limoncello finisher (on the house).
+Laguna del Gusto…here’s the selections; prossecco appertif (on the house), primis of deep fried zucchini flowers and spagetti Primavera, secundis of mixed seafood (squid, octopus, sardines, tuna, scampi, cod) and grilled swordfish, and limoncello finisher (on the house).
 The owner, Fernando, is most gracious.
 We ended the day with a stunning sunset on the Mediterranean.
 Totally lovely.

 Ciao Capri…the photos will bring me back here time and time again.